saiv20/object_detection/README.md

 # object_detection

-This projects was built for detecting objects (especially interested in vehicles and pedestrians).
+This project was built for detecting objects (especially interested in vehicles and pedestrians).
 YOLOv5 was used for object detection.
+Learn more about YOLOv5 [here](https://pytorch.org/hub/ultralytics_yolov5/).

 ## Object Detection